 I hope they always remember to be interested in others.
 Is it awesome when my oldest could say he’d visited 43 countries by the time he was 9?
 Sure.
 But is it 1000x more awesome when my kid is anxious to welcome in and befriend a new child with Italian heritage at school because he loved learning about the Colosseum?
 You betcha.

 4. Compassion & Love

-Going hand in hand with inclusion is compassion.
+Compassion goes hand in hand with inclusion.
 I once heard the phrase, “It’s hard to hate up close.”
-When we get to know people and their experiences, we almost inevitably come to understand them and feel compassion for them.
-Whether we’re traveling around the world or just learning about others around the world through books and videos, I want my kids to have that opportunity for compassion.
+When we get to know people and their experiences, we almost inevitably come to understand them better and feel compassion for them.
+Whether we’re traveling around the world or just learning about others through books and activities, I want my kids to have that opportunity for compassion.

 When someone becomes familiar to us, either in person or through story, it’s difficult to hate.
 Instead, we gain acceptance and love.

 When traveling with kids – whether across the world or across the city or learning from home – something is bound to go wrong with even the best-laid plans.
 That’s just life with kids!
 It took me a while to realize that’s actually a good thing and is actually a great reason to travel with kids.